enoliglesias/wpreader/README.md

 Cordova project to read wordpress blog and generate a cross platform mobile app.

-As you can see, the names and references, is always about recipes.
+As you can see, the names and references, it's always about recipes.
 It's because we use this repo to build the mobile app for the blog [Begin Vegan Begun™](http://beginveganbegun.es)

 ## Installation